-You are required to take this subtest as part of the UKCAT.
-However your performance in this subtest will not contribute to your final score, will not be communicated to your chosen medical and dental schools and will not be taken into consideration by universities during their admission processes.
+You are required to take this subtest as part of the UKCAT Humanitas.
+However your performance in this subtest will not contribute to your final score, will not be communicated to Humanitas University and will not be taken into consideration by them during their admission processes

 Why Decision Making?